leehambley/capistrano-handbook/index.markdown

         $ cap backup

-It is important to note here that when calling tasks from within tasks, unlike with `rake` where they syntax might be something like `Rake::Tasks['backup:db'].invoke`, with Capistrano you simply name the task as if it were any other ruby method.
+It is important to note here that when calling tasks from within tasks, unlike with `rake` where their syntax might be something like `Rake::Tasks['backup:db'].invoke`, with Capistrano you simply name the task as if it were any other ruby method.

 When calling tasks cross-namespace, or for readability you can (and often should) prefix the task call with the namespace in which the task resides, for example: